Veteran Mentor Courts

 Lancaster County Veterans Treatment Court

-The Lancaster County Veterans Treatment Court program began in April 2017 and was developed to offer justice-involved veterans an alternative to the traditional justice system by providing support and access to substance use and mental health treatment; education; employment; vocational programs; and community resource referrals for housing, childcare, and transportation.
-The VTC is designed to provide veterans impacted by substance use, mental health, and trauma with treatment, academic and vocational training, job skills, and placement services.
-The VTC provides further necessary referrals to services to assist with the needs of each participant, such as housing, transportation, medical, dental, and other supportive services.
+The Lancaster County Veterans Treatment Court program began in April 2017.
+It was designed to provide an alternative to the traditional justice system by offering support and access to substance use and mental health treatment, as well as education and employment opportunities.
+The VTC connects participants with necessary referrals to services that address their needs, including housing, transportation, medical, dental, and other supportive services.

 Established: 2017